cmgriffing-at-gitkraken/presentation-libgit2-nodegit-native-git-oh-my/pages/intro.md

 GitKraken tools enable developers to find their flow by helping track all open items without being bombarded by noise.
 So you can avoid interruptions, distractions, and rework.

--GitKraken
+- GitKraken
--GitKraken Desktop
+- GitKraken Desktop
--GitLens
+- GitLens
--GitKraken CLI
+- GitKraken CLI
--GitKraken Browser
+- GitKraken.dev

 ---
 transition: slide-left